 Domestic Violence, Child Support, and Parenting Time Attorney Brick and Sea Girt NJ

-Serving Victims and their families across Ocean and Monmouth Counties and across the Jersey Shore
+Serving Victims and their families across Ocean and Monmouth Counties and the Jersey Shore

-Few can deny the effect that domestic violence has on many residents of New Jersey and across the United States.
+Few can deny the effect domestic violence has on many New Jersey residents and across the United States.
 According to New Jersey State Police statistics, in 2016, the last year for which data is publicly available, there were 63,420 reported offenses of domestic violence in the state.
 Sadly, trends show that numbers of cases have not declined through the years.

-It is important to remember that domestic violence is directed not only to a spouse or romantic partner, children are also abused and are often traumatized witnesses to the abuse.
+It is important to remember that domestic violence is directed not only to a spouse or romantic partner; children are also abused and are often traumatized witnesses to the abuse.
 The trauma caused by domestic violence – experienced or witnessed – can last for a lifetime.
-Due to the serious psychological, emotional, and potentially physical effects of abuse on children, during child custody hearings, New Jersey family law courts carefully examine whether domestic violence was present in a relationship.
-If it is present, it can be one of the most critical aspects of determining child custody and parenting time arrangements.
+Due to the serious psychological, emotional, and potentially physical effects of abuse on children, New Jersey family law courts carefully examine whether domestic violence was present in a relationship during child custody hearings.
+It can be one of the most critical aspects of determining child custody and parenting time arrangements if it is present.

 What is the legal definition of domestic violence?